-- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting of their products.
-KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovation and patenting respectively; Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.
+Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs.

+Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting of products.
+KIRDI and KIPI need to facilatate mechanisms of subsidizing cost of innovation and patenting respectively.

+Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial service.

-d) Governance and Regulation Framework
+d) Governance and regulation framework

-County government to work with MSEA and Ethics and Anti-Corruption Commission to eliminate misallocation and exploitative tendencies within the worksites.
-County government to work alongside the national government to enhance security in/around worksites to reduce on crime and create a peaceful business environment
+Work with MSEA and Ethics and Anti-Corruption Commission to eliminate misallocation and exploitative tendencies within the worksites.

-End notes

-1Gross County Product 2019 and Kenya Population and Housing Census, 2019
+End notes Gross County Product 2019 and Kenya Population and Housing Census, 2019